Paymentus (PAY)

 11. Is Now The Time To Buy Paymentus?

-There are multiple reasons why we think Paymentus is an elite financials company.
+There is a lot to like about Paymentus.
 First of all, the company’s revenue growth was exceptional over the last five years.
 And while its mediocre ROE lags the market and is a headwind for its stock price, its astounding EPS growth over the last four years shows its profits are trickling down to shareholders.
 Additionally, Paymentus’s expanding pre-tax profit margin shows the business has become more efficient.

-Paymentus’s P/E ratio based on the next 12 months is 47x.
-A lot of good news is certainly baked in given its premium multiple, but we’ll happily own what we believe is one of the best businesses in our coverage.
-It’s often wise to hold investments like this for at least three to five years, as the power of long-term compounding negates short-term price swings that can accompany high valuations.
+Paymentus’s P/E ratio based on the next 12 months is 33x.
+Some good news is baked into the stock given its multiple, but we’ll happily own what we believe is one of the best businesses in our coverage.
+It’s often wise to hold investments like this for at least three to five years, as the power of long-term compounding negates short-term price swings that can accompany relatively high valuations.